betagouv/mon-entreprise/README.md

 yarn start
 ```

+The app runs on https://localhost:8080/mon-entreprise.
+The english version deployed on mycompanyinfrance.fr is at http://localhost:8080/infrance.

 ## Supported browsers

 The website will run well on modern browsers.
-IE 11 works, but can have visual glitches and performance issues.
+Internet Explorer is not supported anymore (it should work but with visual glitches and performance issues).

 This compatibility is tested thanks to [BrowserStack](http://browserstack.com/)'s free open source program.